linode/docs/docs/websites/chef/setting-up-chef-ubuntu-14-04.md

 ### Add the RSA Private Keys

-1. The RSA private keys generated when setting up the Chef Server will now need to be placed on the Workstation server.
+1. The RSA private keys generated when setting up the Chef server will now need to be placed on the workstation.
 The process behind this will vary depending on if you are using SSH key pair authentication to log into your Linodes.

 	-	If you are **not** using key pair authentication, then copy the file directly off of the Chef Server. replace `user` with your username on the server, and `123.45.67.89` with the URL or IP of your Chef Server: